shereenwalid/Covid19_Analysis/README.md

 My ultimate goal is to provide a valuable resource for anyone interested in addressing the impact of the COVID-19 pandemic.

 # Questions covered
-1/ What does your country and continent tell about your Covid recovery?
+1/ What does your country tell about your Covid recovery?
+2/ What does every continent tell about recovery?
-2/ Can the death rate be determined by the Region?
+3/ Is the death rate determined by to Region?
-3/ Is your continent still infected?
+4/ Are there countries free from covid?
+5/ What continents still affected?

 # Main Files
 Project1_covid_data_analysis: